 I couldn't resist turning my head to find out what the seemingly inhuman glow indicated, but before my neck could make one full spin a shocking sensation slammed into my right-hand side.

 The noise came after.
-The deafening crush exploded my eardrums ensuring that I'd never hear anything ever again.
+The deafening crush exploded my eardrums ensuring I'd never hear anything ever again.
 As my brain shattered I felt oddly calm.
 The emotions seeped from me, leaving me with nothing but numbness.
 It was the end and weirdly I just didn't care.
-It felt good to have nothing left to worry about.
+It was good to have nothing left to worry about.

 I wasn't sure where I landed, but the moment I stopped moving the world became a pinhole.
 A circle filled my vision and it grew smaller and smaller as a deep blackness came for me.

 Within that darkness, there was only one face.
-Dark, curly hair, deep hazel eyes, an olive-coloured skin that was so soft I desperately wanted to reach out and touch it.
+Dark, curly hair, deep hazel eyes, an olive-coloured skin so soft I desperately wanted to reach out and touch it.
 The only person who ever made me happy, and now I'd never get to see him again

 I'm sorry, Scott, I'll miss you.